Skip to Main Content

 Learning & Teaching Vision

+This framework is embedded in every lesson, ensuring students are not only learning content, but developing the skills and dispositions to use it effectively.
 Our vision for Learning was created through staff, student, and parent feedback.
 The vision created supports our teachers and students to work with a unified set of values and beliefs which will drive the development of improving student outcomes and the learning experience for all our students.

 Our Commitment to Explicit Teaching